HOME SEARCH ALL TOPICS

 A telephone operator in a small rural exchange in the late 1930s

 In the early years of telephones, connections between them were made manually, ie neither automatically nor electronically.
-Someone, known for the moment, as the operator had to be there to make connections by plugging a lead into the switchboard socket of one phone into the switchboard socket of the other phone.
-The hub for these calls was the telephone exchange.
+Staff, known as telephonists and later as operators had to make the connections by plugging leads into sockets of what were called switchboards located at what were called telephone exchanges.
 This page explores how the system was experienced by people at the time.
-A feature is a contribution by a WW2 telephone engineer on the work and life in large manual telephone exchanges in the 1940s, particularly in WW2.
+A feature is a major contribution by a WW2 telephone engineer on the work and life in large manual telephone exchanges in the 1940s, particularly in WW2.

 By the webmaster, based on discussions with people who lived connection through the exchange and firsthand contributions from others with additional research in museums

-Telephone wires from domestic telephones and public telephones were carried high above ground on what were called telegraph poles to a central hub known as the telephone exchange.
-There the job of someone was to make connections by plugging across cables on a switchboard to other telephones or junction boxes.
+Telephone wires from domestic telephones and public telephones were carried high above ground on what were called telegraph poles to a central hub known as the local telephone exchange.
+There, someone had to make connections by plugging across cables on a switchboard to other telephones or junction boxes.
 It was extremely labour intensive.

 manual switchboard